weirdev/lagern/BackupCore/Notes.md

 			"stamp" them with uuid so can detect out of sync?
 	Save "progress" so can pick up after large backup halted more...
-More flexible "list" command
-	Ranges of n-m backups ago
-		Also by date?
-	Better handling of browsing list of many backups ArgParser
+ArgParser
 	"-l <>" => "-l <longname>"
 		wont need Item3 of returned tuple